Recent research activity:

-As an activist and educator, I am fascinated by the intersection between ethnography, new media and social change, and this is strongly reflected in my research and teaching.
-I am committed to making sociological ideas accessible and engaging to students, policymakers, research participants and the broader public.
+As an activist and educator, I am fascinated by the intersection between ethnography and social change, and this is strongly reflected in my research and teaching.
+I am committed to making sociological ideas accessible and engaging to students, policymakers, research participants, activists and the broader public.

 I recently returned to my native Geordieland after many years living and working in the United States, where I obtained my Ph.D. in sociology from The City University of New York (CUNY) Graduate Center.
 I also have a Master’s degree in engineering and economics from Oxford University and over a decade of professional experience working in industry/academia with a focus on organisational development and information technology.

-I taught sociology at CUNY for several years, as well as recently lecturing in organisational theory and behaviour at the University of York's Management School.
+Having taken some time out to raise a young family, I am currently a lecturer in sociology (half-time) at Northumbria University.
+Prior to this, I lwas an Assistant Professor of Sociology at CUNY for several years, and lectured in organisational theory and behaviour at the University of York's Management School.
 At undergraduate level, I am experienced in teaching urban and general sociology, qualitative methods and change management.
-My current research project explores, using an ethnographic, visual methodology at two allotment sites in Newcastle Upon Tyne, the contemporary urban practice of growing your own.

 My current/recent research projects include (also see sidebar):